dokku/dokku/docs/deployment/methods/git.md

 In order for the above command to succeed, the application _must_ already exist.

+> [!WARNING]
-> Warning: If the `pre-receive` hook was customized in any way, this will overwrite that hook with the current defaults for Dokku.
+> If the `pre-receive` hook was customized in any way, this will overwrite that hook with the current defaults for Dokku.

 ### Changing the deploy branch